Tedabytez/ATM/README.md

 # ATM program that can carry out basic transactions.
-# INSPIRED BY FEYI 😊
+# STARTED AND INSPIRED BY FEYI 😊